 - Visiting Scholar Services

 - Global Partnerships

 - Study Abroad

 - Student Programming and Outreach

 COVID-19 and Studying Abroad

-If you are currently studying abroad, please consider your current situation and, together with your families and support networks, make a decision that best supports your personal and educational goals.
-At this time, you have the option of returning to the United States or staying at your study-abroad location.
+At this time, students have the option of requesting an exemption to travel internationally from the Travel, Risk Assessment, and Safety (TRAS) committee.
+If you are requesting an exemption to study abroad, please consider your current situation and, together with your families and support networks, make a decision that best supports your personal and educational goals.

-- Status of host-university (courses moved online, holidays extensions, etc.)
+- Status of host-university (courses moved online, change in academic calendar, Pass/Fail policies, etc.)

 - Flight itineraries for any side trips outside host country